chef/automate/components/docs-chef-io/content/automate/backup.md

 Success: Backups deleted
 ```

-To prune all but a certain number of the most recent backups manually, parsing the output of `chef-automate backup list` and applying the command `chef-automate backup delete`.
+To prune all but a certain number of the most recent backups manually, parse the output of `chef-automate backup list` and apply the command `chef-automate backup delete`.
 For example:

 ```bash